 Especially in the period of the Roman Empire, Thyateira not only stood out with its agricultural potential, but became a prominent industrial center of agriculture.
 The most important industry in the city was textile.
 Besides wool production, wool and fabric painting, and linen production as part of the textile industry; leather manufacturing, shoe making and pottery also progressed.
 In the 3rd century A.D. there were also craftman's associations founded by those who worked in these lines of work.
 Coppersmith gained an important place in the mining industry.

 The city also raised many renowned figures (lawyers, rehetoricians, physicians).
 Besides these reputable personas, there were many gladiators affiliated with a gladiator school, the location of which has not been detected yet.

 Location.
 38° 55.215′ N, 27° 50.154′ E. Marker is in Akhisar, Manisa.
 Marker is on 16.
 Sk. just north of İsmail Bahri Bey Cd., on the right when traveling north.
-Touch for map.
-This marker is situated in the Thyatira archaeological park, which is in a downtown business/residential neighborhood.
+This marker is situated in the Thyatira archaeological park, which is in Touch for map.
 Marker is in this post office area: Akhisar, Manisa 45200, Turkey.
+Touch for directions.